 Annual Threat Assessment 2012

-06. FEB 2012 PST Nasjonal trusselvurdering
+06. FEB 2012 Nasjonal trusselvurdering

 The Norwegian Police Security Service's (PST) annual threat assessment is an analysis of expected developments within PST's main areas of responsibility.
 The assessment concentrates on circumstances that may affect Norwegian security and harm national interests in 2012.